Volume 3 (2007)

 hierarchy.

-cases: YES instances, in which for any assignment to the universal
+following two cases: \YES instances, in which for any assignment

-variables there exists an assignment to the existential variables
+to the universal variables there exists an assignment to the